BrokenPen/EmbeddedSystem-Lego-ev3/README.md

 ### Lego EV3 as STEM educational tool in school

-[Lego mindstorms NXT[1]][lego-nxt], [Lego mindstorms EV3[2]][lego-ev3] are pouplur tools that using in school as a STEM educational tool.
+[Lego mindstorms NXT[1]][lego-nxt], [Lego mindstorms EV3[2]][lego-ev3] are popular tools that using in school as a STEM educational tool.
 To teaching children how to programming via the [Lego official mindStorms program[3]][lego-mindstorms]program with [visual programming language[4]][vpl]

 ### Lego BOOST is coming

 [Lego BOOST[5]][lego-boost], is realse on Augest 2017.

-For the tutor who are planning to buy Lego EV3 to edcaute primary student or secondary student, please have look at new coming LEGO robot, BOOST(lego movehub) in [Lego education[6]][lego-education].
+For the tutor who is planning to buy Lego EV3 to educate the primary student or secondary student, please have look at new coming LEGO robot, BOOST(lego movehub) in [Lego education[6]][lego-education].

 Link to Lego BOOST news, [link1][lego-boost-new], [link2][lego-new-boots].

 ### About me

-I'm a junior student, the student who inital this project and come with the idea.
+I'm a junior student, the student who initial this project and come with the idea.
-> Teching Embedded System with Lego ev3 not really  a good idea, but not bad for my university course assigment.
+> Teaching Embedded System with Lego ev3 not really a good idea, but not bad for my university course assignment.

-Here I not :
+Here I not:

 - I not a fan of Lego product
-- I not promote Lego product
+- I do not promote Lego product
 - I don't own any Lego product, the Lego ev3 is own by University